qpham843/software-dev/ChromeExtension1.0/readme.md

 ## popup.html:

-This is the code governing the appearance of the popup that appears in when you click the Query Extension's icon in the top right hand corner of your browser.
+This is the code governing the appearance of the popup that appears in when you click the Query Extension's icon in the top right-hand corner of your browser.
 Start of the HTML code.
 Start Body of the HTML.
 This button checks if the current URL is in the database.